HariWu1995/AgentArtist/README.md

 ## 🔢 Model Weights

-🖼️ Resolution of result is **512**.
+🖼️ Resolution of result is **128**.

-🏋️‍♂️ For higer resolution, please wait for future improvement.
+🏋️‍♂️ For higer resolution, apply patch processing in parallel.

 ### Paint Learner with DRL